Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 > ##### ![AdvML](/images/color_advml.png)ML Models from Compromised Sources
 >
-> An adversary may introduce an unsafe model from a compromised source.
+> TIn Model Zoo such as "Caffe Model Zoo" or "ONNX Model Zoo" a collection of state of the art ML, pre-trained ML models are available so that ML engineers do not have to spend resources training ML models from scratch (hence "pre-trained").
+An adversary may be able to compromise the model by checking in malicious code into the repository or perform a Man-in-the-Middle attack as the models are downloaded.
 >
 > ##### ![AdvML](/images/color_advml.png)Pickle Embedding
 >
-> An adversary may use pickle embedding to introduce malicious data payloads.
+> Python is one of the most commonly used ML language.
+Python pickles are used in serializing and de-serializing a Python object structurs.
+ML models are sometimes stored as pickles and shared.
+An adversary may use pickle embedding to introduce malicious data payloads which may result in remote code execution.

 ### ![Cyber](/images/color_cyber.png) Included ATT&CK Techniques
 <details>